 I felt like the aim of the trainer had backfired so that instead of looking at ICS as a project different from those two week voluntourism experiences, where you paint a wall in an orphanage and then disappear forever, that it was exactly the same.

-In week two of my in-country training in Bangladesh, I turned to the other UK team leader Nicola and – between laying down exhausted on my bed and munching biscuits – asked her: “Is this not just a glorified cultural summer camp?”
+In week two of my in-country training in Bangladesh, I turned to the other UK team leader Nicola and asked her: “Is this not just a glorified cultural summer camp?”

 In some ways this is exactly what ICS is.
 But what makes it different?

 The impact of ICS isn’t really about what happens through delivery of the project directly to the communities.
-I was dramatically reminded of this by the village leader in Mukonchi, Zambia, when I was a general participant, at a training we were doing on sexual health.
-He said: “You Europeans come over here with your loose views on sexuality but you need to remember this is Africa.”
+I was dramatically reminded of this by the village leader in Mukonchi, Zambia, at a training we were doing on sexual health.
+He said: “You Europeans come over here with your loose views on sexuality but you need to remember; this is Africa.”

 A group of young Westerners aren’t going to change centuries old, embedded cultural norms by delivering a few workshops and events.

-What you are going to do, however, is change the perspectives of the young volunteers you work with.
+What you are going to do, however, is change the perspectives of the young volunteers you work with, and be changed by them.

 That may sound obvious, but trust me when I say it’s easy to forget that.